 ID Learning Outcome C1 Evaluate appropriate techniques and methods for solving numerical and scientific problems.
-C2 Synthesise scientific knowledge and skills in formulating and analysing engineering design concepts and techniques whilst considering client, financial, environmental, quality, statutory and safety objectives.
-C3 Critique a range of engineering software and manufacturing processes for the integration of design functions from concept to realisation.
+C2 Examine business contexts with respect to strengths and weaknesses, opportunities and threats in order to develop methods to counteract or exploit such aspects in developing sustainable production design and manufacturing solutions.
+C 3 Critique a range of engineering software and manufacturing processes for the integration of design functions from concept to realisation.
 C4 Analyse engineering materials and their processing methods for the design development and implementation of sustainable and practical solutions to engineering problems.
-C5 Reflect on your own creativity in problem solving and your application of knowledge across discipline areas.
+C 5 Reflect on your own creativity in problem solving and your application of knowledge across discipline areas.